Types of Paints and Stains for Concrete Floors

 As with floor paints, there are two primary types of floor stains from which to choose: acid-based and water-based stains.

-Epoxy is tougher than other paints and stains and is designed to withstand what is known as hot-tire pickup.
+- Epoxy garage floor paint is tougher than other paints and stains and is designed to withstand what is known as hot-tire pickup.
 As cars drive on hot streets during the summer, much of that heat is absorbed by tires.
 When you return home and park in the garage, that intense heat sears your garage floor, ultimately causing paint to peel or stain to disintegrate.

 Tip: Add a coat of wax on top of epoxy to make floors easier to clean.